kevo8763/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This project covers C variables and cinditional statements i.e if, else while.
+This project covers C variables and conditional statements i.e if, else while.